mkim0000/HepKO_circadian_microbiome/README.md

 - Firmicutes/Bacteroidetes (F/B) ratio change is reversed in HET mice.

 ## Acknowledgments
-I would like to extend my gratitude to Dr Toryn Poolman, UCL for his expert advice and support throughout the project.
+I would like to extend my gratitude to Dr Toryn Poolman, UCL for his advice and support throughout the project.
 The knockout mice were a kind gift from Prof David Ray, University of Oxford.